ContactEngineering/topobank/docs/deploy.rst

     docker inspect -f "{{ .NetworkSettings.Networks.topobank_default.IPAddress }}" topobank_postgres_1

+or on docker stack

+.. code:bash

+    docker inspect -f "{{ .NetworkSettings.Networks.prodstack_topobank_net.IPAddress }}" 6f04ff907173

+(id of container is an example)

 Then take a note of the IP.
 Use this IP in an SSH tunnel, e.g.:

 .. code:: bash